 COLOMBO / YALA

-Meet and greet by Seerendipity tours representative and drive for Yala.
-In the afternoon, En-route visits,
+Meet and greet by Seerendipity tours representative (06.00) and drive for Yala.
+En-route visits,

 The ancient port city of Galle has a history that stretches back hundreds of years.
 According to Sir James tenant, Galle was the “Tarshish” referred to in the Bible as the port where ships trading with King Solomon obtained gemstones, ivory, spices and scented woods.
 Most certainly the place where the Galle fort now stands, as well as other areas in Galle all had historic connections which go back long before the Portuguese era.
 International traders, Persians, moor traders from the Persian Gulf, south Indian trader, Malay and a host of other nationalities lived and traded In Galle.